 The statue of the Little Mermaid is definitely one of the most popular attractions in Copenhagen.
 She was originally a gift to the city of Copenhagen by Danish brewer Carl Jacobson, who was inspired by the Hans Christian Anderson fairytale.

 Admittedly, we did cheat a little bit with this one, as we saw her via a boat tour.
 She’s not particularly close to any bus or metro lines as far as I know, so she’s a little way out of the city.
-I think the closest station is Østerport, which is still around a 10 minute walk from the statue.
+I think the closest station is Østerport, which is still around a 10 minute walk to the statue.

 As there were many other things we wanted to do during our limited time, we gave the statue a miss.
 If we’d had more time we probably would’ve gone to see her, but we were satisfied with just seeing the back of her.